jchristopher/linkmarklet/readme.txt

 1. Customize your installation using the `Settings > Linkmarklet` menu in the WordPress admin

 == Changelog ==

+= 0.5.1 =
+* Fixed an issue where offiste image processing would not take place if using HTTPS

 = 0.5 =
 * Support for offsite images.
 If you include a Markdown-formatted image (e.g. `!&#91;Alt text&#93;&#40;http://example.com/image.jpg&#41;`) it will be downloaded and imported into your Media library so as to not hotlink someone else's image.
 The image will be wrapped a link to the source article so as to mimic OEMBED policies. **Note:** image titles are not supported at this time.